ManhCuong0304/Music-Preference-Analysis/README.md

 ### b.3.1 Đen

 -Đen's performance as the main artist is relatively similar to Apple Music.
 However, when he is featured in other artists' songs, his performance is better on this platform in terms of the songs' relevance and the variety of artists he collaborates with.
-He is still a good artist for the collaboration.
+He is one of the best artist for the collaboration.

 ### b.3.2 Da LAB

--Da LAB as a band, they excel in the solo tracks, when having featuring songs they usually invite artists that already had name to feature in their song, only Juky San was the new artist when they were collabed.
-The songs that they were the featured artist, they usually collabed with
+-Da LAB, as a band, excels in their solo tracks.
+When featuring other artists, they typically collaborate with established names, with Juky San being the only emerging artist they have worked with.
+Their performance as featured artists was solid but not outstanding, as they are often featured alongside their member Emcee L in his solo projects.

+### b.3.3 Vũ

+-Vũ's solo tracks are phenomenal in terms of relevancy.
+He collaborates with both well-known artists like Hà Anh Tuấn, Binz, and Low G, as well as emerging talents like TRANG and Mạc Mai Sương.
+As a featured artist, he played a significant role in boosting Madihu's career with the song Vì Anh Đâu Có Biết from Madihu’s debut album.